breki/demeton/pomodoro-Demeton.md

-﻿- implement a generic way of building+parsing step parameters, so we can return errors in an unified way
+﻿- rename stuff in `stepBuilder` and related, to make things more consistent
 - implement step builders for standard steps

-    - they also need to parse parameters from strings into their own types
+## Sat 02.11.
+- Implemented a generic way of building and parsing step parameters, so we can return errors in an unified way.

 ## Wed 30.10.
 - Implement the positive scenario for parsing elevation color scale parameter in the shading script.